athene227/nft-frontend/contracts/README.md

 to buy a direct sale item which has a sale price of 100 weis and commission is 1%, the users needs to pay 101 weis.

+#### Lazy minting

+The `NFT721` contract supports lazy minting - the 1155 version will get it once the 721 version is agreed upon to be ready.

+Lazy minting starts by a *creator* creating a voucher to mint an NFT.
+Anyone with a valid voucher can *redeem* the NFT.

+Creating a voucher has four parameters, of which the two last ones are optional:
+1. The NFT's metadata URL
+1. Unique tokenId for the NFT
+1. Minimum price for the NFT.
+If this is above zero, a redeemer has to send this much value (as native asset) along the redeeming transaction.
+Default is zero
+1. Royalty.
+If this is above zero, royalty is paid for the redeeming and for each subsequent sale (see the *Royalty* section for more details).
+Default is zero

+Once the voucher is created, it can be given to anyone or even published in the marketplace website.
+A transaction is required for the redeeming, but is not required for creating the voucher.
+There are no restrictions on who can create a voucher: it's open for anyone.

+##### TokenId allocation

+An NFT can't reuse an existing tokenId.
+If the given tokenId is already in use (minted), the redeeming fails.
+A (website) service could be used which provides an available tokenId for anyone who wants to create a voucher.

+Since regular minting is also supported, the client has to be careful not to accidentally have their tokenIds overlap.
+A possible solution would be to leave IDs from `0` to `X` for regular minting and start lazy minting IDs from `X + 1`.

 #### Helper functionality

 The contract has most of its variables marked as `public`, and therefore their